Decoding a Fixed Term Employment Contract

 Conclusion

-A fixed-term employment contract should be designed so as to prevent any post-termination obligations.
-There should be no indication that the contract will be automatically renewed or that the employee will be promoted to a more permanent position.
-A lawyer should be consulted while drafting such a contract.
+A fixed-term employment contract should be drafted in such a way so as to avoid any liabilities after its expiration.
+There should be no words that convey that the contract will be automatically renewed or that a more permanent role would be given to the employee.
+It is advisable to engage a lawyer while drawing up such a contract.